 For capacitor C3 to improve a high-frequency response better.

-Resistor-R9 bring a supply voltage and limit the current to connected to the circuit when the circuit for the condenser microphone.
+Resistor-R9 brings a supply voltage and limits the current to connected to the circuit when the circuit for the condenser microphone.
 If you do not use it can remove R9 away.

 Cassette Preamplifier circuit using a BC109 transistor

 This is the circuit Cassette Preamplifier.
 I used transistor BC109 main part electronics.

 It is a very easy preamplifier for cassette tape or car audio.
 But is an old circuit, I like this circuit because it is classic.